EUDR: Donau Soja supports members and partners in implementation

 The Role of EU Farmers and Companies

 Soya farmers in the EU are the first operators of the soya and thus responsible for ensuring the legality and deforestation-free production of the soya as well as completing the DDS.
-However, it will be possible to authorise the next level of the supply chain to fill in the DDS (e.g., the storage facility or cooperative).
+However, a couple of simplifications were introduced:

 For EU farmers, the EUDR requirements may vary slightly between member states, but the overall aim is consistent across the EU.
 For example, the German Ministry of Agriculture (BMEL) has outlined specific guidelines for German farmers: